-Creative writing programs labeled as "academic" emphasize lyricism over drama, often prefer obscure to clear prose, and mistakenly believe that a lack of understanding by a reader is the desired result of their own "writer-intellectual" superiority.
+Creative writing programs labeled as “academic” emphasize lyricism over drama, often prefer obscure to clear prose, and mistakenly believe that a lack of understanding by a reader is the desired result of their own “writer-intellectual” superiority.
 They teach revision as grammar and syntax, metaphor and oxymoron-excessive prose, rather than the dynamic and suspenseful expression of the desires and conflicts of characters about whom the reader has come to care, like, or at least respect through the story.
-Some academic workshops digress in education by students sitting around a table with eyes closed and holding hands for long silent periods in the hope that images and words will float up from the unconscious to write about, like images sought in a Victorian séance to communicate with the dead.
+Some academic workshops digress in education by having students sit around a table holding hands with eyes closed for long silent periods in the hope that images and words will float up from the unconscious, like images sought in a Victorian séance to communicate with the dead.
 Some highly acclaimed academic workshops spend a week policing manuscripts for point of view inconsistencies, while the needs that should be addressed are imagining effective story structure and learning how to build memorable characters through meticulously crafted, interrelated, character actions in dramatic scenes.
-In some workshops, a teacher presents a personal memoir story, and then details how to turn it into fiction by shifting the timeline and changing the prose emphasis of certain events, teaching that might well derail a student's progress in learning to write their own great fiction.
+In some workshops, a teacher presents a personal memoir story, and then details how to turn it into fiction by shifting the timeline and changing the prose emphasis of certain events.
+This practice might well derail a student’s progress in learning to write their own great fiction.

 Academic workshops and courses also fail to demand a writer have a thoroughly understood purpose for writing a story as well as, on a construction level, all the prose elements of that story.
-This results in picking at prose when the writer hasn’t decided what he or she is really writing about, and how he/she will achieve a story purpose.
-It is almost unarguable: Failure to find and build purpose in storytelling makes coherency of a prose fictional story with effective characters, plots or emotional arcs, unlikely.
-And it is not uncommon that the poorly educated, poorly trained teachers who are allowed the privilege to teach creative writing are guilty of:
+This results in picking at prose when the writer hasn’t decided what he or she is really writing about, and how he or she will achieve a story purpose.
+It is almost unarguable: Failure to find and build purpose in storytelling makes coherency of a prose fictional story with effective characters, plots, or emotional arcs unlikely.
+And, it is not uncommon that the poorly educated, poorly trained teachers who are allowed the privilege to teach creative writing are guilty of:

 Authors need to be curious.
 How did they do it?
 Then, what can I learn from them so I can do it?
 How can I, based on what I’ve learned from others, create fiction that engages, entertains and stimulates thoughtful responses about human existence?
 One key question has to be addressed repeatedly with each work studied: What were these authors’ purposes in writing?
 One dominant purpose persistently stands out for all: to tell a story where something happens that is meaningful and entertaining to the reader.
 And without exception, successful fiction writers write to please a reader, not all readers, but specific readers seeking enjoyment through reading.
 Now, the beginning writer must learn, not only how to construct sentences and paragraphs, but how stories and the creation of stories in the prose medium can be best created to please a reader.
 It’s the way they imaginatively form and narrate a story.
 The craft of prose, although vitally important, is secondary.